mjmckinnon/docker-ubuntubuild/README.md

 * [docker-litecoin](https://github.com/mjmckinnon/docker-litecoin)
 * [docker-namecoin](https://github.com/mjmckinnon/docker-namecoin)

-This ubuntubuild image is based on Ubuntu 20.04 with some additional packages that allow compilation of these above projects which are all essentially just forks of the bitcoin core project.
+This ubuntubuild image is based on Ubuntu 22.04 and installed additional dependency packages that are required to allow compilation of many differnt cryptocurrency projects, many of which are related to, or are forks of Bitcoin.

+If you wanted to, you could use this image for compiling many other projects as well.